 With 70 miles (113 km) of trails, aptly named Forest Park is a popular escape for runners, equestrians and hikers alike — leashed dogs are even allowed to enjoy its splendor.
-Located in the city’s northwest corner, this 8-mile-long (13 km) conservancy covers 5,156 acres (2,086 hectares) that, in addition to providing a respite from urban life, support more than 112 bird and 62 mammal species and act as a natural air purifier.
+Located in the city’s northwest corner, this 8-mile-long (13 km) conservancy covers 5,156 acres (2,086 ha), providing a respite from urban life, supporting more than 112 bird and 62 mammal species and acting as a natural air purifier.

 One favorite course, the 30-mile (48 km) Wildwood Trail, spans the entire length of Forest Park, connecting it with to the Audubon Society Sanctuary, Pittock Mansion and Washington Park through the region’s 40-Mile Loop system of trails.
 The pathway can be accessed just northwest of the Washington Park MAX station, and offers endless loop options with shorter paths, so you don’t have to commit to the whole thing.
 The park can also be accessed from several points in the Northwest Portland neighborhood; an entrance up Northwest Thurman Street leads to Leif Erikson Drive, a favorite road for exploring the park’s wooded hills.

 But one of the most popular options is the scenic 5-mile (8 km) round trip trek from Lower Macleay Park to the Pittock Mansion.
 Macleay Park, located at the west end of Northwest Upshur Street just past 29th Avenue, provides an easily accessible starting point.
 Follow the Lower Macleay Trail, which traces Balch Creek, the park’s largest stream, into a thickly wooded ravine.